ngds/documents/SoftwareRoadmap.md

   * Open Geospatial Consortium (OGC) Web Map Service (WMS), Web Feature Service (WFS), Web Coverage Service (WCS), and Catalogue Service for Web (CSW);
   * GeoServer REST API,
   * GeoNode search and REST APIs (I couldn't find any documentation)
+* **Geonode Assessment**:  This software is essentially just a user-friendly wrapper around Geoserver.
+It only supports one dimesional resources, meaning that we can't have a package with multiple resources in it.
+Resources can only contain a single layer.
+Geonode is a Django project and relies on the Django ORM for it's search capabilities.
+Currently, there isn't any support for richer search engines like SOLR or Lucene.
+The stack relies on PyCSW for serving the CSW and all data that is uploaded is indexed in the PyCSW database.
+This is really the only selling point for us, as this is something that CKAN does not do.
+But, Geonode provides no support for harvesting data from remote sources.
+SO -- This project looks promising, but isn't mature enough to accomplish our goals.

 ### [GeoNetwork](http://geonetwork-opensource.org/)